Introduction

 Can I use initials instead of a full name?

-• Example: “Alexandra (A.J.)
-Smith” in your contact header.
+- Example: “anonymous person (A.J.) anonymous person” in your contact header.

-• Pro tip: Consistency is key.
+- Pro tip: Consistency is key.
 If you use initials, ensure they appear the same way on your email signature, portfolio, and social profiles.

-• Two-line format:
+- Two-line format:

-(Legal name: Margaret Chen for payroll purposes)
+(Legal name: anonymous person anonymous person for payroll purposes)

 How do I handle name changes post-submission?

-2. Adjust future documents: Sync your resume, LinkedIn, and cover letter to the new name.
+- Adjust future documents: Sync your resume, LinkedIn, and cover letter to the new name.

-3. Legal paperwork: Save the formal name for HR forms post-offer.
+- Legal paperwork: Save the formal name for HR forms post-offer.

 Is it unprofessional to use a nickname in a creative industry?